Here’s a List of Every Type of Friend You Have in Your Life Right Now

 12:43:59: what

-12:44:00: yeah it’s cool we will lift weight and talk in strained voices while we lift weights and I will run like literally 15 miles on a treadmill while you just sit on a rowing machine drinking one of those weird little triangular paper cups of water and panting like an exhausted dying dog
+12:44:00: yeah it’s cool we will lift weight and talk in strained voices while we lift weights and I will run like literally 24 kilometres on a treadmill while you just sit on a rowing machine drinking one of those weird little triangular paper cups of water and panting like an exhausted dying dog

 12:44:21: have you heard of pubs. have you heard of cafes.